 Now, let’s return to our quest for the top retirement haven in the world.
 If we can accept what the latest surveys, polls, and indices suggest, Mexico is the country and Puerto Vallarta is the city.

-We’ve owned property in Vallarta for 35 years and have lived here as permanent residents for over 21 years and can attest to its magical characteristics resulting in a quality of life that can’t be surpassed anywhere in the world.
+We’ve owned property in Vallarta for 35 years and have lived here as permanent residents for 22 years and can attest to its magical characteristics resulting in a quality of life that can’t be surpassed anywhere in the world.
 The growth that we’ve witnessed since 1997 has been truly amazing.
 Per the Vallarta MLS, as of January, 2019, there are at least 30 active new condominium developments underway in the greater Puerto Vallarta area with many more planned in the future by Fonatur, the Mexican Tourism Board …(data through 2015).

 If you’re a baby boomer, either recently retired or about to retire, you owe it to yourself to make PV your next vacation destination and consider all the qualities it has to offer.
 You’ll definitely be impressed with this glorious Paradise along the Mexican Riviera and will probably agree; Puerto Vallarta is the best place in the world to retire.